-Ems river, Emden (DE) - Jade river, Wilhelmshaven (DE)
+River Ems (DE) to River Jade (DE)

 During Roman Period this was the territory of the Chauci minores (the minor Chauci).
 A probably with the Frisii maiores (Frisians) related people or vice versa and of which we know from the Romans in the first century AD they lived on terps (artificial dwelling mounds) as well.
 In German a terp is called a Wurt (and in Lower-German Warft, Warf or -just like in the province Groningen in the Netherlands- Wierde).

 After the fall of the Roman Empire the Chauci disappeared and in the course of fifth and sixth century the (new) Frisians extended their influence into this area, from then on East Frisia (present-day region Ostfriesland).
-The law code Lex Frisionum (law of the Frisians) of c.
-AD 780 described this area as 'inter Laubachi et Wisaram, ' meaning between the river Lauwers and the river Weser.
+The law code Lex Frisionum (law of the Frisians) of ca. AD 780 described this area as 'inter Laubachi et Wisaram, ' meaning between the River Lauwers and the River Weser.

 From this region a rich Old-Frisian law corpes of the high Middle Ages has been kept.
-Of course the region Ostfriesland is as said also where Aurich is and where the Upstalsboom was where the delegates of the Seven Lands of the Sea would meat every year on the first Tuesday after Pentecost.
+Of course, the region Ostfriesland is as said also where Aurich is and where the Upstalsboom was where the delegates of the Seven Lands of the Sea would meat every year on the first Tuesday after Pentecost.
 East Frisia encompassed the Sixth and Seventh Land of the Sea.
 The medieval shires of East Frisia are Overledigerland, Saterland, Moormerland, Lengenerland, Emsigerland, Brokmerland, Auricherland, Norderland, Harlingerland, Wangerland, Östringen and Rüstringen.
 Sometimes Dithmarschen is included although it has no Frisian history.